Tag Archive for: New Hampshire pilates

 And there are some good reasons for that.
 Your neck is the most mobile area of your spine – which makes it more complicated to manage – and the muscles in your neck are a bit more fragile than some of the bigger muscles in your lower back.
 The way you strengthen muscles in your neck can’t be approached in the same manner you might tackle your lower back – for example.

-While there are several reasons for your neck pain not going away – the biggest culprit I have found is inaccurate diagnosis.
-Without an accurate diagnosis – your neck pain treatment fails – and it’s more likely you’ll be prescribed injections or pills to relieve your neck pain and get stuck with this treatment regimen for the long-term.
+If you suffer from persistent neck pain – there could be several explanations as to why it’s not going away.
+But the biggest culprit I have found is an inaccurate diagnosis.
+Without the correct diagnosis – your neck pain treatment fails – and it’s more likely you’ll be prescribed injections or pills to relieve your neck pain and get stuck with this treatment regimen for the long-term.

 Here are three reasons why the root cause of your neck pain might be getting missed – and why your neck pain just isn’t going away: